 Please see the Croatian nationals section of the Home Office website for more information.
 Under current guidelines, these restrictions will remain in force until 30 June 2018.

 If you don't already have the legal right to work in the UK, you are still welcome to apply for a job with the University.
 The most common route through which you can gain the right to work in the UK is through the points-based system, although there are other relevant routes depending on any family or ancestral links you may have with the UK.
-Under the points-based system, migrant workers have to accumulate points for factors such as qualifications, prospective earnings and English language competence in order to a visa that will permit you to work in the UK.

 We strongly recommend that you consult the Apply for a UK visa section of the Home Office webpages to determine your suitability for a UK visa.